SPAAM-community/spaam-community.github.io/events/spaam3/README.md

 :warning: SPAAM3 Registration is now **CLOSED**.

-:warning: the programme is TBC
+:warning: the programme is now up!
+Please [see](/events/spaam3/programme.md) for more information.
 <!--- Please see the [programme](spaam2/programme.md) for more information. -->

 ### When